li3zhen1/WithSpecializedGenericMacro/Readme.md

 > [!NOTE]
-> If you’re adding an extension to the original genric type on the same file, and encountered error `Circular reference`, move the extension to another file can solve this.
+> If you’re adding an extension to the original genric type on the same file, and encountered error `Circular reference`, moving the extension to another file can solve this.
+This is probably similar to the issue discussed here: https://github.com/apple/swift/issues/66450 .